Jall3n/KickStarter-Analysis-Assignment1/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+  1. Summer, especially May through July, has a higher number of successful outcomes compared to Winter
+  2. Even though the month of December was close, overall, there were more successful outcomes for every month

 - What can you conclude about the Outcomes based on Goals?
+Campaign goals that were less than 15,000 were more successful.
+However, except for a small number of outcomes within the 35,000 to 45,000 range the higher in goal amount the more likely you were to fail.

 - What are some limitations of this dataset?
   - Certain countries may have more resources compared to others